tarrie/journal/README.md

 Virtual concerts are meaningless, but virtual events that are more specialized and local to the physical community us are a part of I think have more value

 - New emphasis on affordable travel and affordable events -- so events prices set by owner.
+- New emphasis on traveling locally not big globe trotting
 - travel smaller, more localized, intimate, more human connections.